PD SAI

 MISSION:

-ARTEMIS is a manned contractor-owned, contractor-operated (COCO) proof of concept AISR technical demonstrator jets, delivering modernized sensor capabilities against near-peer threats and adversaries, operating in the EUCOM area of responsibility.
+ARTEMIS is a manned contractor-owned, contractor-operated (COCO) proof of concept aerial ISR technical demonstrator jet, delivering modernized sensor capabilities against near-peer threats and adversaries, operating in the U.S. European Command area of responsibility.

 DESCRIPTION:

-• The evaluation of ELINT, COMINT and Electronic Warfare/Attack and Cyber effects using a COCO jet that exceed capabilities of the Army’s current programs of record
+• The evaluation of electronic intelligence, communications intelligence, and electronic warfare/attack and cyber effects using a COCO jet that exceed capabilities of the Army’s current programs of record

 • Assessing performance of modern sensors flown at high altitudes with the ability to conduct deep sensing during exercises and deployment